harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 Before you jump into Jenkins, you should acquire our API token.
 This token allows you to communicate with the Load Impact platform.
 To get your token, go [here](https://app.loadimpact.com/integrations) and select User Token.

 IMPORTANT:  Generating a new token will discard any previous token you may have.
-You may reuse the same token for multiplie services.
+You may reuse the same token for multiple services.

 Copy your API token and keep it handy, you will need for the next part, for inserting in your Groovy script.